 The SLPs employed by Hannibal Regional Hospital have a variety of certifications and areas of expertise and interests.
 Some of these certifications include VitalStim therapy, the MO First Steps Program, Debra Beckman oral motor program, Lee Silverman Voice Treatment (LSVT), Alternative Augmentative Communication (AAC) evaluations, device recommendations and treatments, Picture Exchange Communication System (PECS), Social Thinking, and working with tracheostomy and ventilator dependent patients.

-For more information about Home Health, click here!
+Find more information about Home Health Care here.

-SLPs provide a wide range of services based on the individual needs of the patient.
+SLPs or speech therapists provide a wide range of services based on the individual needs of the patient.
 Support for the individual being treated and their families is also provided.
-Speech services begin with an initial assessment and diagnosis of disorder specific to that individual, if appropriate, along with consultation with other healthcare providers regarding management, interventions and treatments, counseling and other follow up services pertinent to the individual and their diagnosis.
+Speech services begin with an initial assessment and diagnosis of disorder specific to that individual, if appropriate, along with consultation with other healthcare providers regarding management, interventions and treatments, counseling and other follow-up services pertinent to the individual and their diagnosis.

 Some disorders/diagnosis seen by SLP includes but are not limited to: